Hacker0x01/docs.hackerone.com/docs/hackers/declining-invites-and-leaving-programs.md

 The questionnaire is completely voluntary, but if you fill it out, you'll get priority for another invitation so that you can find a program that is a better fit.

-If you've rejected an invitation to a program, you can manually be invited back into the program.
+If you've rejected an invitation to a program, you can manually be invited back into the program by a program manager.